<ul>

 <p>The difficulty in getting through to people is most conversations are too fast paced and superficial, the content is on an entirely different wavelength.
 My mbti type (INFJ) probably had a bearing on how acute shyness/mild social anxiety was reinforced by poorly relating to peers thus typically feeling misunderstood.
 If people give you a hard time for being introverted for instance it’s probably not personal- just a reflection of the social bias in general.
 When people ask “how are you?” you’re expected to either say “I’m fine” then talk about what you did on the weekend, what tv shows you watched etc whereas most of my thoughts gravitate towards more intuitive preoccupations which are too personal for a light-hearted setting. eg. spirituality, dreams, feelings etc. </p>

-<p>I've fallen into the habit of resisting challenging others' perceptions of me because it's too embarrassing to 'shock and draw attention to myself'.. convincing yourself that you are wasting everybody's time when they're all yakking their tongues off to each other anyway and the intention to connect isn't negative.
-First impressions aren't everything, it's never too late to reinvent yourself. </p>
+<p>I’ve fallen into the habit of resisting challenging others’ perceptions of me because it’s too embarrassing to ‘shock and draw attention to myself’… convincing yourself that you are wasting everybody’s time when they’re all yakking their tongues off to each other anyway and the intention to connect isn’t negative.
+First impressions aren’t everything, it’s never too late to reinvent yourself. </p>

-<p>We have to ask ourselves what is really at stake if someone is judging us.. constructive criticism has good intentions but bullying is an indication that the person is ignorant about their own sense of self-respect.
-In that sense wouldn't you pity people who choose to troll on others' self-expression?
+<p>We have to ask ourselves what is really at stake if someone is judging us… constructive criticism has good intentions but bullying is an indication that the person is ignorant about their own sense of self-respect.
+In that sense wouldn’t you pity people who choose to ■■■■■ on others’ self-expression?
 Why should it be any different for you?
-When you catch yourself judging someone harshly, wouldn't it be arrogant to think your own spite should hurt another person?
-Even if you "succeeded" the socially anxious person would prefer their own empathy whether they consciously realize it or not.
+When you catch yourself judging someone harshly, wouldn’t it be arrogant to think your own spite should hurt another person?
+Even if you “succeeded” the socially anxious person would prefer their own empathy whether they consciously realize it or not.

 Stop replaying ‘embarrassing moments’ in your head and projecting that same intensity onto other people’s memories.
 Paranoia leads us to believe everyone is scrutinizing and ruminating over our every move but most people have their own issues to worry about and forget much quicker than the incessant chip on our shoulder. </p>